 Five Body Problems #1: A speculative rare earth recovery model and the poetics of head bashing the steering wheel

 A five body problem attempts to predict the motion of five orbiting bodies based on their mass and initial position.
 This class of problems are difficult to solve as they are sensitive to initial conditions and often have unstable solutions.
-This animation does not attempt to solve a five body problem, but borrows from related strange attractor models to create animation.
+This animation does not attempt to solve a five body problem.

 Five Body Problems #2: Lost and Found in the Wash

-In the digital short film Five Body Problems #2, I use photogrammetry and 3D animation to explore themes of landscape, technology and anthropogenic change.
-The digital landscapes were recorded while exploring a derelict mining site in the Mojave desert.
+The work Five Body Problems #2: Lost and Found in the Wash uses digitally scanned landscapes to document my travel through a derelict mining site in the Mojave desert.
 The animation references my activity at the site, which included producing a large relief mold of an exposed rock wall.
-The process, artifacts and technology used while at work in this site are intermingled within the 3D animation as they are mingled subconsciously in my memory.
+The process and artifacts are intermingled in a fictitious 3D space as they are intermingled subconsciously in my memory.